skynetapp/Sugar-Sample-Code/Create Contact.md

 #### Date: 03-30-2017
-#### Description: This document explains the code flow of meeting list using sample code.
+#### Description: This document explains the code flow of creating a contact using sample code.

 #### The Folder Structure is as follows: